WolfRichard/meshlet-lod/README.md

 ## Screen Shot
 ### Visualization of the Geo-Morph Solution
 Geo-Morphing allows a free quality scale for the LoD-System by removing the limitations on triangle/screen-space-error size related to the display resolution.
-This allows Virtual Geometry to be a more viable LoD-Method for less performant hardware even on higher resolution displays.
+This allows Virtual Geometry to be a more viable LoD-Method for less performant hardware even on higher resolution displays, while maintaining no visual pop-in artefacts.
 ![failed to load preview](MeshletLoD/assets/screenshots/placeholder_480p.png)
 ### Comparison with / without Tessellation
 Tessellation can be toggled on/off and offers the possibility of generating more detail in the camera near-field at run-time without any extra pre-compute overhead.
 The tessellation is used in combination with height-map based vertex displacement.